 Ques 4.
 What is so special about string objects?

-What makes the string object special is that string objects can be created without the use of the new operator.
-It means strings objects can also be created by using string literals which is impossible with the other derived types except for the wrapper class.
+What makes the string object special is that string objects can be created without the use of new operator.
+It means strings objects can also be created by using string literals which is impossible with the other derived types except the wrapper class.

 Another feature of the string object is that coder can concatenate two strings with the use of + operator and java also gives special space for storing the string object in heap memory.

 Ques 5.
 String, StringBuffer and StringBuilder are call class but which one is the final class among them?